 - B.A.S. in Supply Chain Management and Logistics

-From financial management to international business and everything in between, this degree is built for those who have earned an Associate of Applied Science (AAS) degree and are ready to launch their career in the supply chain ecosystem.
+This degree is built for those who have earned an Associate of Applied Science (AAS) degree and are ready to launch their career in the supply chain ecosystem, covering financial management to international business and everything in between.